Flower Safety: Which Flowers to Avoid if the Recipient Has Pets

 8. Carnations (A Classic That Can Cause Mild Trouble)

-9. Amaryllis (Stunning But Keep Fido Away!)
+9. Amaryllis (Stunning, But Keep Pets Away!)

-Happily, Ever After: Pet-Safe Flower Alternatives!
+Happily, Ever After: Pet-Safe Flower Alternatives

-- Snapdragons: Colourful, charming, and a wonderfully safe choice.
+• Snapdragons: Colourful and a safe choice.

 A Few Smart Tips for Pet-Safe Flowers (Even the Safe Ones!)